Evelyn Ashamallah: Artworks

-Evelyn Ashamallah has many art pieces that have this playful and vibrant characteristic and tell a story.
+Evelyn Ashamallah's art pieces are narrative, vibrant and playful.
 In some pieces, Evelyn Ashamallah takes memories of her life and incorporates them into the piece.

 Mother Genie is wax colors on paper, 70 x 50 cm, made in 1987.
 The piece depicts two figures with unrealistic aspects and proportions, one is pink with two horn standing on a rock, twisting their body with hands in the air.
 The second figure is green with smaller horns, sitting on the floor looking at their hands.
 The emotion on both figures contrasting each other, the pink seeming happy while the green seems sad and in deep thought.
 The piece also has a lizard in a magenta tone facing north, while another, smaller, pink lizard is on top of the bigger lizard, facing south.
 The background consists of many earthy tones.
 The piece seemingly tells the story of one figure trying to cheer up or gain the attention of the other.

 The King and The Servant is an acrylic on paper, 70 x 50 cm, made in 1988.
 The artwork consists of two figures, the first being a tan, big proportioned head and body with skinny legs wearing a necklace that is a small human shape, sitting on a blue unique throne and holding a large flower in one hand while the other is out-stretched to the second figure.
 The second figure is an orange, smaller, and thinner figure sitting on the floor, showing the back of the figure and the head tilted up towards the other figures hand.
 The background consists of cool toned blues and greens.
 The storytelling of the image shows a king seemingly being worshipped by the servant.